"But when he again brings his Firstborn into the inhabited earth, he says:

 Jesus said in Matthew 4:10 that you should worship (proskuneo) God only, yet He willingly receives worship in Matt.
 2:2; 2:11; 14:33; 28:9; and John 9:35-38.
 Just check any Bible other than the New World Translation and you can plainly see this.

 In Acts 10:25-26 it says, "And when it came about that Peter entered, Cornelius met him, and fell at his feet and worshiped him.
 But Peter raised him up, saying, 'Stand up; I too am just a man'" (NASB).
 Here, Cornelius bows down before Peter.
 The Greek word here is "proskuneo."
 Peter knew that this homage is to be given to God alone.
 Jesus, undoubtedly, knew the same thing.
 Yet, when they bow down before Jesus, He does not rebuke them.
 Why?
 Because Jesus is worthy of worship.
 He is God in flesh (John 1:1,14).

-In Hebrews 1:6, God commands that all the angels worship Jesus, not just give Him obeisance.
+In Hebrews 1:6, God commands that all the angels worship Jesus and not just give Him obeisance.
 The ASV, KJV, NASB, NIV, NKJV, and RSV all translate the verse to say "worship."
 Is the NWT correct and all the others wrong?
 Not at all.
-The New World Translation is simply a slanted Bible that is used to support Jehovah's Witness theology.
+The New World Translation is simply a slanted Bible that is used to support Jehovah's Witness' theology.

 The Watchtower taught that Jesus was to be worshipped